gw2efficiency/gw2-api.com/README.md

 > Proxy-layer server for the official GuildWars 2 API.

-## NO MAINTENANCE INTENDED
+---

+# NO LONGER MAINTAINED, MAY BREAK AT ANY POINT

 In the old days, before the official API, you could get item and price data by requesting a session token from the official login page and then using the urls the tradingpost used ingame as a unofficial API.
 This project originated when I wanted to this data for a tradingpost section on [gw2efficiency.com](https://gw2efficiency.com/), but I was not satisfied with the existing solutions (mainly because of cache time, update frequency and data format).

-Now, most of this code is integrated into the internal API of [gw2efficiency.com](https://gw2efficiency.com/) directly and this code is not longer maintained (even tho it may remain usable).
+Now, most of this code is integrated into the internal API of [gw2efficiency.com](https://gw2efficiency.com/) directly and this code is **not** longer maintained (even tho it may remain usable).
 This repository is mainly online for historical reasons.

+---

 ## Install